neuronflicker/CTF/UCF/Pwn_LogMeIn/README.md

 ABCD %8$p
 You entered: ABCD 0x2438252044434241
 ```
 This works because, with `printf()`, we are allowed to specify a particular argument in the argument list to use, rather than the next available one.
-Using the `%i$` (where `i` is an integer specifying the argument number) instead of just `%` in any of our formatters enables us to get that argument.
+Using the sequence `%i$` (where `i` is an integer specifying the argument number) instead of just `%` in any of our formatters enables us to get that argument.
 In `%8$x`, we are getting the 8th argument (or stack memory location after the current position in this case) and passing that to a `%x` formatter.

 Let's now see how we get on if we put the address on the heap.
 The code was changed to:
 ```c